JorisPaarde/Hubris/README.md

 - As a paying user, i want to:
     1. Play the game now. (minimize #actions after login: play now? / menu)
-    2. Contact the site owner.
-    3. See what monsters and spells are in the game.
+    2. See what monsters and spells are in the game.
-    4. Access the leaderboard.
+    3. Access the leaderboard.
-    5. Continue my game or start a new one.
+    4. Continue my game or start a new one.
-    6. Have a replayable game.
+    5. Have a replayable game.
 That i enjoy playing again and again.

 - As a player who plays the game, i want to:
     1. play in fullscreen